drtingtp/oralcancer-data-cleaning/docs/rules.md

 * valid_completeness: `HABITS` if True, all three `TOBACCO`, `BBETEL QUID CHEWING`, `ALCOHOL` should be filled.
 * valid_habits: `HABITS` if True, either one of `TOBACCO`, `BBETEL QUID CHEWING`, `ALCOHOL` should be `1- habit currently practiced` or `2 - past habit now has stopped (minimum 6 months)`.

-Whitelist for habit - valid combinations:
+Whitelist: Valid combinations for habit descriptor (tobacco, betel quid chewing, alcohol):

 |Habit|Advised|Ready to quit|
 |-|-|-|